akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/takeWhile.md

 # takeWhile

-Pass elements downstream as long as a predicate function return true for the element include the element when the predicate first return false and then complete.
+Pass elements downstream as long as a predicate function returns true for the element include the element when the predicate first returns false and then complete.

 @ref[Simple operators](../index.md#simple-operators)